-For weeks, I resented the fact that I had to walk on crutches.
-I turned bitter because I depended on others to take care of the smallest of my needs.
-I was not ready to accept the reality that lay ahead of me.
-I questioned life often, “What did I do to deserve this?”
-I felt isolated and disconnected because I couldn’t go to work.
-I was (and I still am) thankful for the unflinching support of my family, close friends, and colleagues who were there for me.
-But, the loss of autonomy had made me hopeless.
+I resented that I had to walk on crutches.
+I turned bitter because I had to depend on others for the smallest of my needs.
+I often questioned what I had done to deserve such a misfortune.
+I felt isolated and disconnected because I could not go to work and meet my colleagues and friends.
+The loss of autonomy made me hopeless.

-After three or fours weeks into my bedrest, I started revisiting pursuits and people that made my life meaningful.
-I took time to meditate, journal my thoughts and feeling, and reading books.
-In fact, I participated in a 30-day poetry with one of my best friends—it made me revive my creativity.
-I talked to friends I had lost touch with over time, and had conversations with some of my dearest people.
-I utilized my days in trying to reevaluate choices that didn’t add up to my life—ranging from decluttering my social media feed to decluttering my life.
-I also kept in touch with my beloved people from work and it gave me a sense of hope that the phase would get over before I know.
-Soon the agony and angst that I had toward life, started transforming into meaningful engagement and gratitude.
-This change in the choice of my narrative, made me view my own life from a redemptive lens.
+Soon, I started revisiting pursuits and people that made my life meaningful.
+I took time to meditate, journal, and read.
+I wrote poems to revive my creativity.
+Talking to my close friends gave me immense hope.
+I utilized my days reevaluating choices—ranging from decluttering my social media feed to decluttering my relationships.
+Soon the agony and angst I had toward life started transforming into meaningful engagement and gratitude.
+This change in choice of my narrative made me view my life from a redemptive lens.

-As opposed to the contaminative story, people tell redemptive stories about their lives when they see it going from bad to good.
-Based on several years of his studies, McAdams has found that behind redemptive stories are people who find their lives to be meaningful—as defined by growth, communion and agency.
-Such stories allow individuals to see their lives in a constructive way.
-They have a sense of autonomy over their lives, they feel loved, they find it easier to let go and they redeem the obstacles that they face through the good outcomes they experience.
+People tell redemptive stories about their lives when they see their lives going from bad to good.
+Based on several years of his studies, McAdams has found that behind redemptive stories are people who find their lives meaningful—as defined by growth, belonging, and purpose.
+It allows individuals to see life constructively.
+They have a sense of autonomy over their lives and feel love and gratitude.
+They find it easier to let go and redeem the obstacles they face through the good outcomes they experience.